 • Train line managers to manage people properly, including spotting and dealing promptly with inappropriate behaviour, conflict or other situations that could escalate into harassment and bullying.

-• Implement procedures and training to ensure there are clear procedures for making a complaint.
-All complaints should be investigated fully and formal grievances resolved in line with the Acas Code of Practice on grievance and disciplinary procedures.
+• Investigate all complaints fully and fairly, and ensure formal grievances are resolved in line with the Acas Code of Practice on grievance and disciplinary procedures.

-• People should be encouraged/rewarded to play their part in making the policies a reality and to challenge inappropriate behaviour.
+• People should be encouraged to play their part in making dignity and respect, and equality, diversity and inclusion policies a reality, and to challenge inappropriate behaviour.

 Bullying